7 Easter Hosting Tips for First-Time Homeowners

 3. Set Up a Welcoming Entry

-Create a warm welcome the moment guests arrive at your door.
+Create a warm welcome the moment guests arrive.

 Designate a Drop Zone